onyx-lang/onyx-book/src/types/distinct.md

 Distinct types can be casted directly to their underlying type, and vice versa.
 Distinct types cannot be casted directly to a different type.

-It should be noted that when a distinct type is made, *all* operators are no longer defined for the new type.
+It should be noted that when a distinct type is made, *none of the operators* defined for the base type are defined for the new type.
 In the previous example, two `Time` values would not be comparable unless a specific operator overload was provided.
 ```onyx
 Time :: #distinct u32
 #operator == (t1, t2: Time) => cast(u32) == cast(u32) t2;